lod531/regPyHDFE/README.md

 ## You may want to check out

-My fork of [FixedModelEffects](https://github.com/lod531/FixedEffectModel) - everything regPyHDFE can do, that repo can do better.
+My fork of FixedEffectModel - [FixedEffectModelPyHDFE](https://github.com/lod531/FixedEffectModel) - everything regPyHDFE can do, that repo can do better.

 ## Installation: